🇨🇦

 Paraguay's Embassy in Ottawa closed in 2024.
 Canadian citizens now apply directly at Migraciones in Asunción or through Paraguay consulates in third countries[1].

-How we manage this: We verify each document's authentication requirements upfront, coordinate provincial certification where needed, and handle GAC authentication through proper channels.
-No rejected documents due to incomplete authentication chains.
+How we manage this: We verify each document's apostille requirements upfront, coordinate provincial certification where needed, and confirm the correct competent authority (GAC or provincial) handles the apostille.
+No rejected documents due to incorrect apostille authority.

 Federal vs Provincial Jurisdiction

 Challenge: Birth certificates are provincial documents.
 RCMP checks are federal.
-Each follows different authentication paths.
-Provincial requirements also vary—Quebec uses the Ministry of Justice, while other provinces use Vital Statistics[2].
+Each follows different apostille paths.
+Only five provinces have their own competent authority; the rest route through GAC[2][5].

-How we manage this: We identify which documents need which authentication path and coordinate them appropriately.
-RCMP checks go directly to GAC; provincial documents require certification first.
+How we manage this: We identify which documents need which apostille path and coordinate them appropriately.
+RCMP checks go directly to GAC; provincial documents go to the provincial competent authority (if one exists) or to GAC.
 We handle the complexity so you don't have to navigate it.

 Timing and Expiry Risk for Canadian Applicants